 A trigger is comprised of audience and an event.

 First specify the audience that can trigger this rule.
-Either any install or only installs in a selected audience segment or that have subscribed to the selected channel.
+Either any install subscribed to receive push notifications or only installs within a specific segment and/or subscribed to a specific channel.

 - Entering a geofence